marco262/my_wiki/data/dnd/subclass/way-of-the-four-elements.md

 **Sweeping Cinder Strike.** You can spend 2 ki points to cast *[[[spell:burning hands]]]*.

 **Water Whip.** You can spend 2 ki points as an action to create a whip of water that shoves and pulls a creature to unbalance it.[((bibcite errata))] A creature that you can see that is within 30 feet of you must make a Dexterity saving throw.
-On a failed save, the creature takes 3 d 10 bludgeoning damage, plus an extra 1d 10 bludgeoning damage for each additional ki point you spend, and you can either knock it prone or pull it up to 25 feet closer to you.
-On a successful save, the creature takes half as much damage, and you don't pull it or knock it prone.
+On a failed save, the creature takes 3 d 10 bludgeoning damage, plus an extra 1d 10 bludgeoning damage for each additional ki point you spend, and you can either knock it [[[general:conditions#prone|prone]]] or pull it up to 25 feet closer to you.
+On a successful save, the creature takes half as much damage, and you don't pull it or knock it [[[general:conditions#prone|prone]]].

 **Wave of Rolling Earth (17th Level Required).** You can spend 6 ki points to cast *[[[spell:wall of stone]]]*.